“When a woman tells the truth she is creating the possibility for more truth around her.”

 The Bay Area Book Festival was founded by a woman and continues to be largely run by women.
 We use our unique and powerful platform to elevate voices that for too long were told to quiet down.
 It is with this aim and passion that in 2018 we created Women Lit: a membership-based literary society that connects women writers and readers, building a force to be reckoned with.

-We’re just getting off the ground, and how!
-See Women Lit Events for a woman-centered view into the Festival this year, plus our first public event pre-Festival!
+See Women Lit Live: Events for upcoming happenings, and check out our Gallery for past events.
 If you’d like to share ideas, make requests, or get your organization involved, please contact me at email@example.com.

 Read on (or check out our brochure) to hear more about Women Lit and to join the literary sisterhood!